na-proyectran/openai_realtime_client_llamaindex/README.md

 **NOTE:** Streaming mode can be a little janky, best to use headphones in a quiet environment.

 Take a look at the examples, add your own tools, and build something amazing!

+### Connection errors

+`RealtimeClient.connect` logs any `OSError` or `websockets.WebSocketException`
+encountered when establishing the WebSocket connection and re-raises them as a `RuntimeError`.
+Ensure you handle this exception when connecting.